-Realkredit Danmark A/S (RD) is the second-largest mortgage bank in Denmark with a market share of 28%.
-RD provides the majority of the Danske Bank Group's lending to personal and commercial customers in Denmark.
+Realkredit Danmark A/S (RD) is the second largest mortgage bank in Denmark with a market share of 26.2%.
+RD provides the majority of the Danske Bank Group's lending to personal and business customers in Denmark.
 RD's covered bonds represent around 22% of the Danske Bank Group's total funding.

-The loan portfolio chiefly finances private residential properties (57.3%), residential rental properties (21.2%) and commercial properties (15.7%).
-The remaining 5.9% is lending to the agricultural sector.
-For private residential property, an LTV limit of 80% applies, and for commercial properties the LTV limit is 60%.
+The loan portfolio chiefly finances private residential properties (56.5%), residential rental properties (28.8%) and commercial properties (15.0%).
+The remaining 5.7% is lending to the agricultural sector.
+For private residential property, an LTV limit of 80% applies, and for commercial properties, the LTV limit is 60%.

-The requirements for overcollateralisation in the capital centres are still covered by RD's equity and the issued senior debt.
+The requirements for overcollateralisation in the capital centres remain covered by RD's equity and the issued senior debt.

-Despite the easing of the balance principle in 2007, Danish issuers are still subject to very strict ALM rules.
+Despite the easing of the balance principle in 2007, Danish issuers remain subject to very strict ALM rules.
 As nearly all lending is based on pass-through, Danish covered bonds are generally issued on tap or at refinancing auctions.
 Tap issues satisfy day-to-day funding needs, and issuers avoid selling large amounts in the market in one single day.
-Almost all mortgage loans in Capital Centre S are matchfunded to maturity, while loans in Capital Centre T will be refinanced.
+Almost all mortgage loans in Capital Centre S are match funded to maturity, while loans in Capital Centre T will be refinanced.

-Refinancing risk is passed directly on to borrowers, so the issuer is not exposed to market risk in connection with mortgage lending.
-In spring 2014, a legislative amendment was made to contain refinancing risk in the Danish mortgage banking sector.
-With the amendment, new bonds were introduced to fund loans subject to refinancing.
-These bonds have a soft bullet structure with extendable maturity if the loans cannot be refinanced (refinancing failure trigger), or - for some bonds - where interest rates have risen by more than 500bp relative to the preceding year (see chapter on Danish bullet covered bonds).
+Refinancing risk is passed directly onto borrowers, so that the issuer is not exposed to market risk in connection with mortgage lending.
+In spring 2014, a legislative amendment was adopted to contain refinancing risk in the Danish mortgage banking sector.
+The amendment introduced new bonds to fund loans subject to refinancing.
+The new bonds have a soft bullet structure with extendable maturity if the loans cannot be refinanced (refinancing failure trigger), or - for some bonds - where interest rates have risen by more than 500bp relative to the preceding year (see chapter on Danish bullet covered bonds).